SolidOS/solidos/README.md

 ***Note:*** The NPM scripts are using `bash` scripts.
 These might not work if you're developing on a Windows machine.
 Let us know, over at [SolidOS team chat](https://gitter.im/solid/solidos) if you want support for this.

+### SolidOS deeper technical topics

+For further details about each repository, please visit the according to GitHub repo linked above.
+For SolidOS related code know-how, make sure to also visit [SolidOS FAQs](https://github.com/solid/solidos/wiki/FAQs) and the [SolidOS developer guide](https://github.com/solid/solidos/wiki).

+## 👯 How the SolidOS team works

+### SolidOS team meetings

+The SolidOS team meets every week for a 1h touchdown.
+We discuss what was done over the week, what needs to be done and delegate tasks.
+Find the meeting time and link on the [SolidOS project Pod](https://solidos.solidcommunity.net/Team/2021/schedule/solidos-schedule.html).

+### SolidOS team instant chat

+In between team meetings, we avidly communicate over at the [gitter SolidOS channel](https://gitter.im/solid/solidos).
+Drop by to chat with us, ask questions or simply say hi.

+### SolidOS tasks

+For daily tasks we have a [GitHub prioritization board](https://github.com/solid/solidos/projects/1).
+For a longer term roadmap we use a Solid [task manager](https://solidos.solidcommunity.net/public/Roadmap/Tasks/) and plan on Kanban the next milestones.

+### Additional useful information

+- Find answers over at [SolidOS FAQs](https://github.com/solid/solidos/wiki/FAQs) or at the [SolidOS developer guide](https://github.com/solid/solidos/wiki).
+- For an overall description of how the whole ecosystem works head over to [solid process](https://github.com/solid/process).
+- Make sure to get into discussions on the [forum](https://forum.solidproject.org/) and on Solid [instant chat channels](https://gitter.im/solid/home).
+- Join an event over at [Solid events](https://solidproject.org/events).
+- Read the community code of conduct [Solid CoC](https://github.com/solid/process/blob/main/code-of-conduct.md).

+## 🙋🏽‍ How you can contribute and help SolidOS thrive

+The SolidOS team is always looking for volunteers to help improve SolidOS.
+Pull Requests (PRs) and edits are always welcome from code, to text, to style.
+We are looking for UX designers, technical writers, frontend developers, backend developers, DevOps.
+Don't let the titles intimidate you, they are just some examples.
+You can also find your own place no matter the level of knowledge you are at.

+To check possible tasks you can help with, the best is to visit us on a [weekly team meeting](https://solidos.solidcommunity.net/Team/2021/schedule/solidos-schedule.html) or on the [instant chat](https://gitter.im/solid/solidos) and say 'Hi'.
+We will try out best to pair you up with a buddy to help you to get started.

+### How to make changes in repos

+Make sure to read more about working with PRs, branches and missing repos over at the [SolidOS developer guide](https://github.com/solid/solidos/wiki/1.-SolidOS-know-how#how-to-contribute)

+### For anyone up to writing some code

+We keep track of stuff to do in Git issues of each repo.
+[Here](https://github.com/solid/solidos/issues) is the link to the SolidOS open issues.
+But make sure to visit the underlying repos for specific issues (see: [SolidOS technical intro](#-SolidOS-technical-intro) for links).

 #### Developing SolidOS code

 Very likely you will want to make changes in the dependent packages/repos of SolidOS (mashlib, solid-logic, solid-ui, solid-panes...).